UPDATE: Pei Discontinued Operations December 30th, 2021.

 Whenever these pop up, it’s a funny reminder that apparently we eat a lot of In ‘n Out and Papa Murphy’s!

-In the Pei app, you’ll see a section for online deals from Preferred merchants.
-I’ve seen these as high as 18% cash back for certain brands, so it might make sense to take a look before you’re making a big purchase.
+In the Pei app, you’ll see a section for Daily Deals for merchants.
+I’ve seen these as high as 25% cash back for certain brands, so it might make sense to take a look before you’re making a big purchase.

 Refer Your Friends

-The in-app referral program is a little clunky, but at press time, you could earn $20 referral bonuses when your friends join the app and make their first purchase.
+The in-app referral program is a little clunky, but at press time, the app states you can earn a $10 referral bonus for each of your friends who join the app and make their first purchase.

-While Pei is the best cash back app I’ve found, you can actually double-dip or stack rewards with other apps that pay you.
+If Pei can get their bugs sorted out — and you can remember to “claim” offers before you run your errands — it’s still a solid cash back app.
+In fact, I’ve found, you can actually double-dip or stack rewards with other apps that pay you.

-It’s possible to double-dip your Pei rewards even further with a couple receipt scanning apps.
+It’s possible to double-dip your Pei rewards even further with a a few other receipt scanning apps.

 I like the Fetch Rewards app because it’s so easy.
 It’s not fully automatic like Pei, but you can combine the two to earn extra cash back just by snapping a picture of receipt.